 Parliamentary sources relate to many areas of social work practice.
 Parliaments enact laws, debate policy and proposed legislation.
 Parliaments also review, report on and investigate many policy issues through parliamentary committees.
 Parliamentary debates, reports from committees, bills digests may all provide information on significant changes in policy that may have impact on social work.
 The federal and all state and territory parliaments disseminate a range of information via their websites.

-Fisher Research, Fisher 2 Hour Loan and the Law Library: these collections have relevant and current titles (including eBooks) on social work and the law in the Australian and international context.
-The following links to searches show a sample of what is available.
+Fisher Research, Fisher Short Loan and the Law Library collections have relevant and current titles (including eBooks) on social work and the law in the Australian and international context.
+Use the following subject headings when searching the Library's collections: